-At the end of the feast Joseph and Mary headed back to Nazareth but Jesus remained in Jerusalem.
+We see that at the end of this Feast Joseph and Mary had headed back to Nazareth but Jesus remained in Jerusalem.
 The decision to remain in Jerusalem was solely His, which He later explained as being about His Father's business.
 Luke makes the point that "the child Jesus tarried.
 So Jesus was not awestruck with the sights of Jerusalem nor was there any attraction that persuaded Him to remain.
 He had no problem with His parents' company or any with life in Nazareth for that matter.